KevinT/kevintrethewey.com/_projects/advisorpro.md

 Advisor Pro is a bank-grade digital wealth platform that enhances the way financial advisors run their businesses, and built by Jemstep by Invesco, a wholly owned subsidiary of Invesco ([IVZ][IVZ]).

-I was Director of Engineering of Jemstep for two and a half years, and led the delivery effort across multiple teams and geographical regions.
+I've been Director of Engineering of Jemstep for two and a half years, and led the delivery effort across multiple teams and geographical regions.

 [IVZ]: https://finance.yahoo.com/quote/IVZ/